-Location of programme bodies
+f) Location of programme bodies

 The aim of the programme is to move the day-to-day management of the programme closer to the beneficiaries.
 For that reason as first steps one additional JS Contact Point will be established on the Croatian side of the border in the programme area (complementing the present/future JS Contact Point in Osijek), and one JS member will be located in Pécs.
-The role of the JS Contact Points will be strengthened - as members of the JS team - and they will work in close cooperation with the JS members in Budapest and Pécs.
+The role of the JS Contact Points will be strengthened and they will work in close cooperation with the JS members.
 All the main programme events will be held in the programme area during the implementation period.